MichaelKleemoff/git-fix/readme.md

 Something else to push.
 Trying to push with Git Credential Manager.

 Another test with osxkeychain push.
 Another one.
+And another.